 Bachelor of Science (BS) versus Bachelor of Arts (BA) in Psychology: Students pursuing a BA after transfer should consider completing three terms of a 200-level language course.* The 100-level language courses will count as electives.
 The 200-level language courses will partially fulfill the arts and letters requirement for the AAOT.
 Students pursuing a BS after transfer should consider taking more math and science courses.
 In general, two 100-level or higher math courses beyond the foundational mathematics requirement fulfills the BS.
 These will also partially fulfill the science/math/computer science discipline studies requirement.
 Language beyond entrance requirements is often not required for a BS degree.

 Psychology is also a gateway to many other fields of study and careers.
-Your advisor can work with you to discuss these connections.
+Meet with an advisor to discuss these connections.

 Laboratory science class recommendations: Although students may take whichever science sequence they prefer, it is recommended to take BI 101 General Biology: Cells & Genes, BI 103 General Biology: Ecology